 Ref Additional Polypharmacy Indicators

-P3.9 Percentage of patients with an anticholinergic burden score ≥9
+P3.6 Percentage of patients with an anticholinergic burden score of 9 or more

-P4 Percentage of patients prescribed medicines likely to cause Acute Kidney Injury DAMN (Diuretics/ACI&ARBs/Metformin/NSAIDS) drugs
+P4 Percentage of patients prescribed two or more unique medicines likely to cause kidney injury (DAMN medicines)

-P5 Percentage of patients prescribed a NSAID and ≥ 1 other unique medicines likely to cause kidney injury (DAMN drugs)
+P5 Percentage of patients prescribed a NSAID and one or more other unique medicines likely to cause kidney injury (DAMN medicines)